Ecosystem-Assessments/nceastl/pubs/manuscript/FoodWeb-CumulativeImpact.md

 # Data availability
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

-NOTE: TO BE COMPLETED
+The data used for the cumulative effects assessment of environmental stressors on the food webs of the St. Lawrence System are available through Zenodo (DOI: ) and available at the following link: ***add link***. ***Note:*** *DOI will be added once review process for publication is completed*

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->
 # Code availability
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

-The code to reproduce the analyses is available at https://github.com/david-beauchesne/FoodWeb-CumulativeImpact.
-The code to produce the stressor layers is available through the eDrivers GitHub organization (https://github.com/eDrivers) and described in @beauchesne2020.
-The code to extract traits is available at https://github.com/eBiotic/Traits.
-The code to produce taxa distribution is available at https://github.com/eBiotic/Biotic.
-The code to predict species interactions is available at https://github.com/david-beauchesne/Predict_interactions and https://github.com/davidbeauchesne/Interaction_catalog, and described in @beauchesne2016.
-The code to predict the St. Lawrence metaweb is available at https://github.com/david-beauchesne/MetawebEGSL.
-The code to evaluate species-specific sensitivities is available at https://github.com/david-beauchesne/Species_Vulnerability.
-The code to evaluate trophic sensitivity is available at https://github.com/david-beauchesne/FoodWeb-MultiStressors and described in @beauchesne2021.
-NOTE: Links to be cleaned and updated.
+The code used for this assessment is available through multiple GitHub repositories archived on Zenodo.
+The code to reproduce the cumulative effects assessment is available at https://github.com/Ecosystem-Assessments/nceastl (DOI: ).
+The code to produce the stressor layers is available through the *eDrivers* GitHub organization (https://github.com/eDrivers) and described in @beauchesne2020.
+The code used to extract species traits is available at https://github.com/eBiotic/Traits (DOI: ).
+The code used to predict taxa distribution is available at https://github.com/eBiotic/Biotic (DOI: ).
+The code used to predict species interactions is available at https://github.com/david-beauchesne/Predict_interactions (DOI: ) and https://github.com/davidbeauchesne/Interaction_catalog (DOI: ), and described in @beauchesne2016.
+The code used to predict the St. Lawrence metaweb is available at https://github.com/david-beauchesne/MetawebEGSL (DOI: ).
+The code to evaluate species-specific sensitivities is available at https://github.com/david-beauchesne/Species_Vulnerability (DOI: ).
+The code to evaluate trophic sensitivity is available at https://github.com/david-beauchesne/FoodWeb-MultiStressors (DOI: 10.5281/zenodo.5014237) and described in @beauchesne2021. ***Note:*** *DOIs will be added once review process for publication is completed*

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->
 # Methods references